 If you fancy a walk around these stunning islands or to potter around historic Russell, book one of the 21 walks being organised for the inaugural Bay of Islands Walking Weekend in October.
 Or, be inspired any time and come up here at your leisure to this gem of New Zealand’s northland.

-Megan Singleton is a travel writer, blogger and radio correspondent.
-She's been gallivanting around the world telling stories for the last 16 years and has her suitcase always half packed (or half un-packed!)
+Megan Singleton is a word slinger of online, print and radio.
+She's been gallivanting around the world telling stories for the last 17 years and has her suitcase always half packed (or half un-packed!)

 Follow along on Facebook or Twitter and sign up for monthly newsletters if you want to keep up with the journey!